ariwooze/secureflow-network-security-lab/README.md

 3. Open `lab/secureflow-network.pkt` in Packet Tracer.
 4. Allow the simulated devices to finish booting and converging.
 5. Inspect the topology and device configurations.
-6. Follow the tests documented in `docs/test-plan.md`.
-7. Compare your results with the screenshots under `evidence/`.
+6. Test and compare your results with the screenshots under `evidence/`.

 ## Packet Tracer Limitations